-Probably the most important way that a facilitator can support a group in fully and authentically engaging with the material in the sessions is to help create and sustain a safe, positive environment - a space for transformation.
-This is because a safe, positive environment makes it more likely that people will participate in a deeply personal way that will lead to individual and group transformation.
+Probably the most important way that a facilitator can support a group in fully and authentically engaging with the material in the sessions is to help create and sustain a safe, nourishing and supportive environment, capable of holding strong emotions, and multiple truths.
+This is because a safe and supportive environment makes it more likely that people will participate in a deeply personal way that will lead to individual and group transformation.